tklioupis/HardWareProject/README.md

 # HardWareProject

-This is a Hardware 1 project
+The project was implemented for the Hardware 1 subject of the Electrical and Computer Engineering Department of Aristotle's University of Thessaloniki

+Contributors
+Theodoros Lioupis 9733
 Dimitrios Barmparousis 9775
-Theodoros Lioupis 9733